Overview of Damage Prevention and Control Methods

 Photo by Wildlife Control Supplies, LLC.

 Remove the hooks when the trap is set and make sure to keep hands and feet away from the center of the trap.
 If the extra safety catch is used, remove it before the safety hooks to keep it from getting in the way of the movement of the safety hooks.

 Conibear-style traps are best set on solid ground using dry hands.
 When the springs are depressed and the safety hooks are in place, the trap can be carried into the water for proper placement.

 Use at least 2 strong stakes to anchor the trap.
 Stakes can be made from trees found near most ponds and around dams made by beavers.
 Additional stakes may be used between the arms of the springs to help hold the trap in place.
 Do not place stakes on the outside of the spring arms.
-Stakes help guide beaver into the trap and are useful for holding a dive stick at the water surface (Figure 9).
+Stakes help guide beaver into the trap and are useful for holding a dive stick at the water surface (see below).
 If necessary, the chain and circle attached to 1 spring eye can be attached to another stake.
 In deep water sets, a chain with a wire should be tied to something at or above the surface so the trapper can retrieve the trap.

 Beavers can be trapped in may sets, including dam sets, slide sets, lodge sets, den sets, run sets, under-log sets, dive sets, pole sets, under-ice sets, deep water sets, and drain pipe sets.
 Choice of set depends on the situation and capability of the trapper.
 Beavers swim both at the surface and at the bottom, depending on the habitat and water depth.
 Beavers establish runs or trails, much like cows in a pasture, which they use habitually.